Motivational Quotes for Sales Team to Achieve Targets

 • People need to be committed to the goal.

-Performance feedback and participation in deciding how to achieve goals are necessary but not sufficient.
+Performance feedback and participation in goal-setting are necessary but not sufficient.
 Goal achievement leads to job satisfaction.

 Mechanisms Behind the Power of Goal Setting